Subscribe to Newsletters

 Contributing CISO

-Joe Sullivan, former CISO at Uber, was convicted last year for failing to disclose a data breach in full to customers and to investigators.
+Joe Sullivan, former CISO at Uber, was convicted for failing to disclose a data breach in full to customers and to investigators.
 While many CISOs opine on the ramifications his conviction will have on the CISO role and the risks to themselves in their careers, many are missing the deficiency in the CISO profession revealed by this case: a lack of standards for the CISO role, a lack of a commonly accepted code of ethics, and a lack of defined responsibilities.
-Sullivan was recently denied an acquittal by a federal judge after filing an appeal for his conviction to be overturned.
+Sullivan was denied an acquittal by a federal judge after filing an appeal for his conviction to be overturned.

 “Caretaking” when it comes to the role of the CIO, is often contrasted with “builder,” “change agent,” or other terms that indicate a more strategic and proactive approach than merely caring for the organization’s information.
 Caretaking has become a negative term and a synonym for “maintainer”.
 But caretaking is a vital and necessary component of servant leadership that a CIO must embody if they are going to treat the organization appropriately.
 Caretaking is an attitude and an approach toward the organization that reflects a deep sense of commitment.
 Caretaking means responsibility, obligation, and stewardship.
 It means that a CIO is operating according to a code of ethics – ethics that put the organization and its information first and foremost.